alfarias/alfarias.github.io/index.md

 [Kaggle Notebook](https://www.kaggle.com/alfarias/movie-recommendation-system-with-als-in-pyspark) - [GitLab Project](https://gitlab.com/alfarias/pyspark-movie-recommendation-system)

 * **Fastanic (fastai+Pandas Profiling+H2O AutoML)**<br>
+A project to show how fastai can give a bunch of tools to work in Python, how Pandas Profiling can speed up the EDA and the use of AutoML to build many models.
 [Kaggle Notebook](https://www.kaggle.com/alfarias/fastanic-fastai-pandas-profiling-h2o-automl) - [GitLab Project](https://gitlab.com/alfarias/titanic_survivor_h2oautoml)

 * **MNIST with PyTorch/Catalyst + AMP(NVIDIA Apex)**